 The strategies below are the best ways to accomplish customer retention and recovery.

 Content marketing is one of the best ways to keep current clients interested.
 Not only does it keep your company top-of-mind, but it also empowers your buyers to make better decisions with your service or products.
 There are five types of content marketing that work for client retention and recovery:

 - Blogs – Every morning, I read up on my favorite marketing and MarTech blogs to see what’s new.
 The better the blogs, the more skills and knowledge I gain, the more I respect the vendor, and the more likely I am to use them again.

 - E-books and whitepapers – Now that you’ve got a customer, empower them by giving them educational material in the form of whitepapers and e-books.

 - Social media – Regularly post your blogs, webinars, new products, and client testimonials to your social media profiles.
 You never know when they’ll see something that sparks their interest.

 - Videos – Video marketing is great for customer retention and recovery, and it can be a pretty innovative B2B marketing strategy if you go with 360-degree and interactive videos.
 Create video versions of your blogs, explainer videos, and short ads for different products and services.

 - Webinars – Help customers use your product or take advantage of your service more effectively with educational webinars, interviews, and Q&As.

 Marketing Automation (including email marketing)

-Email marketing has a 4400% ROI and $44 for every $1 spent.
-It’s also a great way to stay top-of-mind and help your existing customer base stay aware of new products, insights, and deals/savings from your company.
+By now, email is a pretty traditional B2B marketing strategy—an oldie but a goodie.
+It’s a great way to stay top-of-mind and help your existing customer base stay aware of new products, insights, and deals/savings from your company.